 It’s compatible with multiple vehicle types, from cars to motorcycles to RVs.
 Just perfect for 12V lead-acid batteries, whether they’re flooded, gel, AGM spiral or AGM flat plate.
-Compared to other load battery tester, this model brings unrivaled user experience.
-Find more quality products for your car by checking out our guide to the best car jump starters.
+Compared to other load battery tester, this model brings an unrivaled user experience.
+Find more quality products for your car by checking out our guide to the car jump starters.

 Well-arranged keypad ensures user-friendly operation

 Fast displaying of cranking voltage and cranking time

 - BrandTT TOPDON